 We'll also give you a full refund if your train journey is delayed or cancelled part way through and you decide to return to your original station instead.

 To claim a refund you will need to return your unused ticket to the place you bought it from.
 Please be aware that we are not able to process refunds over the phone.

 - If you bought your ticket on our website or app: If you have not yet printed/collected a paper ticket you should Log into your online account and follow the instructions on the 'My account' screen.
 If you are unable to cancel your booking this way you may request a refund by emailing our team at [email protected]

-If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please send an email to [email protected] This must include a photograph of the tickets (for this journey only) cut in half, as well as your booking reference number.
+If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please post your tickets with a cover letter requesting a refund to: EMR Refunds Department, PO Box 23972, Edinburgh, EH3 5DA.
+We recommend using recorded delivery.

-- Telephone booking team: If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please send an email to [email protected] This must include a photograph of the tickets (for this journey only) cut in half, as well as your booking reference number.
+- Telephone booking team: If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please post your tickets with a cover letter requesting a refund to: EMR Refunds Department, PO Box 23972, Edinburgh, EH3 5DA.
+We recommend using recorded delivery.

 If you have not yet collected your tickets you can request a refund by emailing your booking confirmation reference to [email protected]

 - Smartcards: Please request a refund by emailing your smartcard number and photocard number (for season ticket holders) to: [email protected]

 - Other train operating companies: if you bought your ticket from another train operating company or retailer, contact them directly.